archlinux/pyalpm/doc/index.rst

 Pyalpm documentation
 =====================

-Pyalpm is a python package that provides you native bindings to both libalpm and pacman.
+Pyalpm is a Python package that provides you native bindings to both libalpm and pacman.
 If you need to interact with alpm databases or programatically call pacman in a safe, sensible way, you're in the right place.